Yabelly/scoring-system-bouldering/client/README.md

 .
 .
 next step;

--NewComp component: name, amount of boulders qualification, format -new table for competition
+-rerouting: newuser to competition page, newcomp to new component with sum up of competition